thomaslahr/KnitBuddy/README.md

 # KnitBuddy

 A simple app for counting stiches when knitting.
+More features might be added in the future.